jayeshmahapatra/jayeshmahapatra.github.io/_posts/2023-07-09-infinite-jumper.md

 # Infinite Jumper Game for Open Source AI Game Jam

-Recently Huggingface organized a game jam called "Open Source AI Game Jam".
+Recently Huggingface organized a game jam called [Open Source AI Game Jam](https://itch.io/jam/open-source-ai-game-jam).
 The goal was to create an game incorporating Open Source AI tools within 48 hours.
 I decided to take this oppurtunity to refamiliarize with Unity and explore how new Generative AI tools are being integrated within game dev.

 ## Game Jam Rules and Theme